hbctraining/Training-modules/RShiny/lessons/shinylive.md

 <img src="../img/Create_project_demo.gif" width="700">
 </p>

-## Make app
+## Make the app

 The next step in this process is likely the longest step because you now need to make your app!
-However, we are going to take a shortcut here and use an app that we have already created.
+However, we are going to take a shortcut here and use an app that we have already created for this demonstration.

-1. Highlight and delete the default app that came along with create you Shiny application RStudio project
+1. Highlight and delete the default app that came along with create your Shiny application RStudio project
-2. Copy the RShiny App below by highlighting it and right-clicking selecting "**Copy**"
+2. Copy the RShiny App below by highlighting it and right-clicking the highliughted text and selecting "**Copy**"

 ```
 library(shiny)